Kern River's Edge Team

-Even though Kern River is, at times and in certain spots, considered a dangerous body of water, you are still able to safely swim in it.
+Even though Kern River is, at times and in certain spots, considered a dangerous body of water, you are still able to safely swim in it during normal flows, not during high water seasons like in 2023.
 This includes other recreational activities.
 This being said, you must know and practice safety precautions.

 Safety precautions while swimming the Kern River include:

-Always wear a life vest (we recommend a type III pfd)
+Always wear a high float life vest (we recommend a type III pfd)